Leies-202/mysite/content/about.en.md

 ### Want to do
-･Participation in Misskey development (issus or something)
+･Participation in Misskey development (issues or something)

 ･Create a better site